 - Optional fields to the event payload

 Events occur whether or not a target destination reacts to them.
 You create a response to an event with a trigger.
 A trigger is a declaration that you are interested in a certain event or set of events.
-When you create a trigger, you specify filters for the trigger that allow you to capture and act on those specific events, including their routing from an event source to a target destination.
-For more information, see the REST representation of a trigger resource, and learn how to create a trigger.
+When you create a trigger, you specify filters for the trigger that let you capture and act on those specific events, including their routing from an event source to a target destination.
+For more information, see the REST representation of a trigger resource and Event providers and destinations.

 Note that Pub/Sub subscriptions created for Eventarc persist regardless of activity and do not expire.
-To change the subscription properties, see Manage subscriptions.
+To change the subscription properties, see Subscription properties.

 Eventarc supports triggers for these event types: